Call us: 651-291-7263

 How to Prove Your Truck Accident Case

-Just like many other accident cases, the main legal theory in terms of liability is negligence.
+Just like many other motor vehicle accident cases, the main legal theory in terms of liability is negligence.
 So, in order to prove your case in any kind of truck accident, you’ll have to prove the following:

 • The defendant owed a duty to exercise a reasonable degree of care to the plaintiff in order to avoid the chances of injury within the accident’s circumstances.